wikimatze/vimfiles/README.md

 ### [syntastic](https://github.com/scrooloose/syntastic)
-Performs syntax check on various languages when saving
+Performs syntax check on various languages when saving.

 ### [surround](https://github.com/tpope/vim-surround)
-Change quotes and all other delimiters
+Change quotes and all other delimiters.

 - `ds"` ... stands for delete surround and will delete the surrounds
   - example: `{ :a => 1 }` after pressing `ds{` you will get `:a => 1`